-A fundamental challenge for the voice user interface (VUI) designer is knowing when someone is having a problem.
+A fundamental challenge for the user interface designer is knowing when someone is having a problem.
 But a good start to avoiding problems in the first place is to let people know the system is listening.
 The designer has two tools to help with this: confirmations and acknowledgments.

 Why confirmation strategies are needed

-Confirmations improve the voice experience by instilling confidence in users.
+Confirmations improve the conversational experience by instilling confidence in users.
 If you don't have a confirmation strategy in place, you run the risk of their input being misinterpreted, and taking them down the wrong path.
 For example, a person that asks "What's the weather in Oakland?" and instead gets the forecast for Auckland, New Zealand.

 The severity of the risk depends on the context—buying 1,000 shares of the wrong stock, or simply getting the wrong weather report.
-A savvy VUI designer knows which strategy would be most appropriate in a given context to confirm recognition and prevent a journey down the wrong path.
+A savvy UI designer knows which strategy would be most appropriate in a given context to confirm recognition and prevent a journey down the wrong path.

 Usually, it's a choice between confirming implicitly or explicitly.